jgong29/ethGlobal-epns-guides/FinalDraft.md

 2. Why is SNS module useful?
     * Allows sending gasless transactions.
-    * Simplifies the load for developers in order to receive notification [✅]
+    * Simplifies the load for developers in order to receive notification. [✅]
     * Both
 ---
 # EPNS SDK